AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/basics.md

 >
 >For more details you can read Variations - Authoring Content Fragments.

-#### What you don't need to worry about {#what-you-do-not-need-to-worry-about}
+#### What you (probably) don't need to worry about {#what-you-probably-do-not-need-to-worry-about}

-OK, this might seem a slightly strange section, but once you open the Content Fragment Editor and start exploring you'll see various options that do not apply for your headless journey.
-So this is just a quick heads-up on what you can ignore:
+OK, this might seem a slightly strange section, but once you open the Content Fragment Editor and start exploring you'll see various options that (probably) do not apply for your headless journey as a Content Author.
+So this is just a quick heads-up on what you should be able ignore in the headless context:

 * **Content Fragment Models**

   You will see the name of the Content Fragment Model at the top of the editor - directly under the fragment name.
 This is also a link that takes you to the model editor.
   Content Fragment Models are actually vital to your Content Fragments as they define the structure that you use.
-HOWEVER, creating and editing them are (usually) the responsibility of another persona, the Content Architect.
+However, creating and editing them is (usually) the responsibility of another persona, the Content Architect.

   >[!NOTE]
   >